 OTHER HELPFUL COLLEGE SITES

-These sites include the national center for learning disabilities and guides for parents, teachers and professionals in helping students with learning disabilities.
+This site and the National Center for Learning Disabilities and guides for parents, teachers and professionals in helping students with learning disabilities.